rackerbenoit/chef-flywaydb/README.md

 ### Recipes

-Include recipe (migrate, info, validate, baseline, and repair) in cookbook or run list to install and execute flyway accompanying command.
+Include recipe (migrate, info, validate, baseline, or repair) in cookbook or run list to install and execute flyway accompanying command.

 #### Attributes